josmaf/bx-tensorflow-demo/doc/tutorial.md

 <img src="https://github.com/josmaf/bx-tensorflow-demo/blob/master/test/trousers.png"
      alt="Training image"/>

-And then running the predictor.py script, for which you need a Python environment with TensorFlow > 2.0.
+And then running the predictor.py script in the same folder, for which we need a Python environment with TensorFlow greater or equal than 2.0.

-The script will read the generated model file (it must be located in the same folder) and return a prediction:
+The script will read the generated model file and return a prediction:

 ```bash
 $ python predictor.py trousers.png
 RESULT: Trouser
 ```

+Of course, we could instead create a Docker image to run a BatchX job in charge of doing exactly this: download images from the internet, read the generated model and predict image types, so that we could create a pipeline composed by both jobs able to download and classify images on a massive scale.

+But that would be material for other post...
+Hope this helps you to better understand what BatchX is building! :-)